UnityGameStudio/FunctionCalling-Gemini/README.md

 Attach the dependencies inside the variables, it should ended up like the picture.

-Inside the Object Spawner, the Object Prefab are objects inside the files that Unity can instantiate.
+Inside the Object Spawner, the Object Prefabs are files of 3D objects inside Unity that can be instantiated.

 ![](/ImagesFunctionCalling/Image2.JPG)